addok/addok/docs/config.md

 ]
 ```

+You can access any fields from your original data source here.
+For example, `doc.get('type')` refers to the `type` property defined in the BAN json file.

 Warning: Indexes are computed during the import.
-If you already imported data, you need to reset and reimport it after you modified this config.
+If you already imported data, you need to reset and reimport it after you modified this configuration file.

 #### FILTERS (list)
 A list of fields to be indexed as available filters.
 Keep in mind that every